stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 order: 6
 ---

-## Big Idea: Followers of Jesus must continuously feed on his word.
+## Big Idea: Every Christian is a missionary from Jesus into the World so that everyone will have the love of God.

 ### Questions:
-1. How long is it since you were regularly reading the Bible effectively?
-2. What are some of the factors that make reading the Bible regularly difficult for you?
-3. What is one strategy that you could adopt that would help you read the Bible more often?
+1. What is your mission in life?
+2. What is Jesus’ mission for you?
+Where is Jesus sending you?
+What is he sending you to do?
+And how will you do this (think of all the contexts that you’re in)?